-The King County Code provides authority for enforcement of for-hire regulations.
-These include:
+King County Code provides authority for enforcement of for-hire regulations.
+Enforcement action occurs as a result of:

-- 1. Notice and Orders issued upon observation of a violation; - 2.
-Administrative Notice and Orders for license denials, suspensions, revocations and civil penalties with a provision for an administrative appeal.
+- 1. Notice and Orders issued upon observation of a violation or as a result of a consumer complaint; - 2.
+Administrative Notice and Orders for license and permit denials, suspensions, revocations and civil penalties with a provision for an administrative appeal.

-Seattle issues Notice of Violations to city, and city/county "dual", licensed vehicles and drivers for infractions which may carry a monetary civil penalty.
+Seattle issues Notice of Violations to City, and City/County "dual", licensed vehicles and drivers for infractions which may carry a monetary civil penalty.